IDMNYU/DM-1133-C-CreativeCoding-FA16-Bennett/Exercise_5.md

 Below is Amy's code.
 You can check out [her repo](https://github.com/asollee/Exercise-1) for the original formate if this is too confusing.
 Note that this is in Processing, not P5 as you are required to do.
 This is a way to tackle functions.
 You could do step 2, then step 1 or step 1 then step 2.
 Which ever works for you.

+I'd copy and paste it into Processing, versus reading it here.

 void setup () {